plaidman/es-theme-pixel/readme.txt

 This theme is per default set to show the European and Japanese Consoles and names.
 This can be changed by setting the proper folder name like: snesUS to snes and snes to snesE, to get the North American SNES.
 The same goes for PCEngine and Turbografx-16.

+To set the icons in the Retropie menu to Pixel icons copy them from the retropie folder to /home/pi/Retropie/retropiemenu/icons/